Prolost Watches

 Setting Goals

 Every collector has a sense of the “right” size for their collection.
 Some even follow a strict one-in, one-out policy.
+The rest of us can dream.

-In Settings → All Watches, you can optionally enter your “ideal” collection size under Reference Line.
+In Settings → All Watches, you can optionally enter your “ideal” collection size under Goal Line.
 This adds a subtle dashed guide line to the All Watches graph, helping you visualize the perfect collection size.
 And maybe even work toward it.

 Selling a Watch